This has whole grain goodness, yet is lighter than regular whole wheat flour. I often swap this out for all or part of white flour in recipes.

-I love the simplicity of Jane's recipe and only made minor tweaks.
-I substituted whole grain bread for white and used 2% milk in place of whole milk--makes it a wee bit healthier.
-I also added a whole grain streusel topping for some extra crunch and flavor.
+A nutrition and flavor boost!
+I healthified this recipe by substituting whole grain bread for white.
+The blueberries add a nutrient and flavor boost, too.
+You can use almond milk in place of dairy milk, if you like; it's good both ways.
+This French toast has a whole grain streusel topping for some extra crunch and flavor.
 It is so easy to make, and it totally passes the yummy test.
 So good!

 MIX THE WHOLE GRAIN STREUSEL TOPPING

-Step 10.
-Combine whole wheat pastry flour, oats, brown sugar, and cinnamon.
+Step 7.
+Combine whole wheat flour, oats, brown sugar, and cinnamon.

 Set the streusel aside to add right before baking.
 This can be made the night before so it's ready to add to the dish in the morning.